 Mix Vodka, Pineapple, and Brandy together in a cocktail shaker filled with ice.
 Strain into a chilled coupe glass, and top with champagne.

 Two things I really did love about Gigi were the costumes and the sets.
 All that art nouveau fabulousness in Maurice Chevalier’s apartment made me swoon, and Leslie Caron’s white dress toward the end (which I mistook for a wedding dress because up until that point I still didn’t understand she was learning to be a courtesan) was pretty fantastic.
 How did I live all these years without black fans jutting out from my shoulders?
-Cecil Beaton was truly a master of costume design.
+Cecil Beaton was truly a master of art direction.
 With stunning visuals orchestrated by Vincent Minnelli, you could do worse than this musical.
 And of course, a little champagne makes everything better.
 Cheers!